It is used to help control certain kinds of seizures.

 What do I need to tell my doctor BEFORE I take this drug?

-If you have an allergy to phenytoin or any other part of this drug.
 If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.
-If you are taking delavirdine.
-If you have had liver problems in the past while taking this drug.
+If you have Familial Short QT syndrome.
+If you have liver disease.
 This is not a list of all drugs or health problems that interact with this drug.
 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take this drug?